carlospuk/metromapmanager/README.md

 markers
 =======
-To use custom map markers, you may also optionally provide the MapManager with a reference to an object that implements its feedback interface IMapManagerFeedback.  (this can be the same XAML page if you wish)
+To use custom map markers, you may also optionally provide the MapManager with a reference to an object that implements the interface IMapMarkerSource.  (this can be the same XAML page if you wish)

-            mm.feedbackObject = this;
+            mm.markerSource = this;

-At the moment, the feedback interface consists of one simple method, which provides the Map with a marker to display for a given annotation:
+This object provides the Map with a marker to display for a given annotation:

         public IAnnotationMarker MarkerForAnnotation(IMapAnnotation annotation)
         {